Wednesday December 7th

 How many animals am I allowed to have?

-City Ordinances allow citizens to own up to two (2) dogs and two (2) cats without applying for a multiple animal permit.
+City Ordinances allow citizens to own up to two (2) dogs and/ or two (2) cats without applying for a multiple animal permit.
 Owners of rental properties can establish policies that may place further restrictions on the number of animals allowed on their properties.

 How do I apply for a Multiple Animal Permit?

-You must pay a fee based on the number of animals you wish to have and fill out a permit application with Animal Control.
+You must pay a fee based on the number of animals you wish to have and fill out a permit application at the Great Falls Animal Shelter.
 If you fail to get the permit and have more than the allowed number of animals, you could be subject to a fine of up to $500 and could also be ordered to surrender your animals to Animal Control.
-Contact the Great Falls Police Department at 406-771-1180 to speak with an Animal Control Officer.
+Contact the Great Falls Police Department at 406-455-8492 (Dial 0 for Dispatch - Do not leave a message unless it is just a general question) to speak with an Animal Control Officer.

 My dog/cat is pregnant.
 Do I need to take any special action for the litter being born?